 Even the letter "a" has a wide variety of glyphs that can represent it.
-A lowercase Cyrillic " $\pi$ " also has a variety of glyphs; the second glyph for U+043F CYRILLIC SMALL LETTER PE shown in Figure 2-2 is customary for italic in Russia, while the third is customary for italic in Serbia.
+A lowercase Cyrillic " Π " also has a variety of glyphs; the second glyph for U+043F CYRILLIC SMALL LETTER PE shown in Figure 2-2 is customary for italic in Russia, while the third is customary for italic in Serbia.
 Arabic letters are displayed with different glyphs, depending on their position in a word; the glyphs in Figure 2-2 show independent, final, initial, and medial forms.
-Sequences such as "fi" may be displayed with two independent glyphs or with a ligature glyph.